It all started with being passionate with bookbinding. From there, it paved the way to where I am now—a writer.

 By writing this personal story about how I failed as an overachiever, got up, and succeeded as an underrated writer, I am hoping you learn the lessons to help you achieve your dreams.

-Whatever they are, you’re free to dream and you’re free to choose whether you do something to attain it or you become indifferent and live miserably for the rest of your life.
+Whatever they are, you’re free to dream.
+You’re free to choose whether you do something to attain it or not.